 We work closely with educators and children to teach our young people about conservation.
 We offer scholarships for High School students to attend Conservation "Camp Rocky" as well as College tuition scholarships to students pursuing a career in an agricultural related field, and adopt classrooms which provide conservation curriculum materials to schools.

-We receive funds from several sources such as the County and state to help our District residents, none of which comes through direct taxation and the district receives revenue from product sales:
+We receive funds from several sources such as the County and State to help our District residents.
+None of the district funding comes through direct taxation.
+The district does receive revenue from product sales:

 How We Got Started